organisciak/dissertation/document/4_posterior.md

 Answering these questions provided valuable insights into how to treat workers and their data when using paid crowdsourcing for building ground truth datasets.

 However, normalizing crowds contributions to control for variance and improve inter-coder reliability is a larger issue that affects more than just paid ground truth tasks.
-Various crowdsourced data has been used for understanding information retrieval documents, including page links (<!--TODO cite-->), Twitter discussion (<!--TODO cite-->), social tags (<!--TODO cite-->), opinion ratings (<!--TODO cite-->), and explicit relevance feedback (<!--TODO cite-->).
+Various types of crowdsourcing data have been used for understanding information retrieval documents, including page links[@page_pagerank_1999], Twitter discussion (<!--TODO cite-->), social tags[@lamere_social_2008], opinion ratings (<!--TODO cite-->), and explicit relevance feedback (<!--TODO cite-->).
 To study all possible cases would be unfeasible, so this study will look at a real-world case, __Etsy__, with a typical assortment of crowdsourcing contributions.

-Below, I review how various forms of contributions have been used for information retrieval, and subsequently justify additional research on a normalizing opinion contributions in a volunteer crowdsourcing system<!--TODO change this sentence after the lit review, to say *why* rather than to say I 'will justify'-->.
+Below, I review how various forms of crowd contributions have been used for information retrieval, and propose additional research on a normalizing contributions in a volunteer crowdsourcing system<!--TODO change this sentence after the lit review, to say *why* rather than to say I 'will justify'-->.

 Specifically, I will study how the various crowdsourced elements on craft marketplace Etsy can be leveraged in document representation to improve the quality of information retrieval, comparing baseline weighting schemes with normalized approaches.
 Etsy is a marketplace with a large space of documents, but with a long tail of user focus.